AABoyles/bettermath/README.md

 ### Mappers

 These are the functions which are most urgently needed at this time.
-Pick a function in Math [that isn't in bettermath](https://aaboyles.github.io/bettermath/docs/todo.html) and implement it, like so:
+Pick a function and implement it, like so:

 ```javascript
 //### myNewFunction